ggergo/enum/README.md

 }
 ```

-To always work with instances rather strings
+To always work with instances rather than strings
 ```
 $myEnum = MyEnum::MY_CONSTANT();